ForYourEyesOnlyyy/Sentiment_Analysis_for_Financial_News/README.md

 ## Overview

 Financial news sentiment analysis offers critical insights to investors and analysts, and this project facilitates that analysis using NLP and machine learning.
 Key functionalities include tokenization, model training, deployment, experiment tracking with MLflow, and data processing using ZenML pipelines.
-By using BERT as an NLP model layer and tokenizer, the project captures nuanced sentiment in financial text.
+By using BERT as an NLP model layer and tokenizer, the project captures nuanced sentiment in financial tweets.

 ## Project Structure